Lattice Lattice

 OR the cell network coming back

-Bluetooth has a real-world range of roughly 30 metres line of sight, sometimes more in open air, less inside buildings.
-Wi-Fi Aware (the newer phone-to-phone radio) does about 200 metres in good conditions.
+Bluetooth has a real-world range of roughly 30 metres line of sight, sometimes more in open air and less inside buildings.
+Wi-Fi Aware, the newer phone-to-phone radio, does about 200 metres in good conditions.
 The mesh works by stringing those short hops together.
-Across a city with reasonable Lattice density, that's enough.
-Across a country, it's not — there is no physical phenomenon that lets a small radio reach a thousand kilometres without infrastructure.
+Across a city with reasonable Lattice density that's enough.
+Across a country it isn't, and no amount of clever software changes that: a small radio can't reach a thousand kilometres without infrastructure.
+The Tor bearer covers people who have internet but no shared messenger.
+LoRa and Meshtastic cover people who don't.

 5. How you add someone you can't meet in person.

-The strongest way to add a contact is to be in the same room and scan a QR code, comparing the eight fingerprint words out loud.
+The strongest way to add a contact is to be in the same room, scan a QR code, and read the eight fingerprint words out loud to each other.
 That's how you'd add a family member you live with.
-But for adding someone you can't physically meet — a relative across the country, a friend overseas — Lattice has Lattice Invites.
+For someone you can't physically meet, like a relative across the country or a friend overseas, there are Lattice Invites.

 1. You generate an invite link.
 Your phone makes a fresh